davidklaing/kendrick/src/kendrick.md

 But not too many people are analysing Kendrick's music with hard data, so I decided to give it a shot.
 A few months ago I read a fantastic data science blog post by RCharlie which tried to pin down [the most depressing Radiohead song](http://rcharlie.com/2017-02-16-fitteR-happieR/), using data from Spotify and Genius.
 I modified RCharlie's code to get the data on Kendrick's music.
 If you're interested, my script for scraping the data is [here](https://github.com/laingdk/kendrick/blob/master/src/scrape_kendrick.R), and the data is [here](https://github.com/laingdk/kendrick/blob/master/data/scraped_kendrick_data.csv).

-I've included most of my code in this post, but you can skip it if you're not into it.
+I've included all my code in the post, but if you're not into that, you should be able follow along with the writing and the visualizations alone.
+If you want, you can skip ahead to the really cool part.

+Let's get started!
+I began by loading the data and fixing some factor levels.

 ``` r
 # Read in the data.